 But in 2020, the International Energy Agency predicted we have only 3 months to prevent a post-lockdown emissions rebound, overwhelming efforts to prevent climate catastrophe…

-‘HOT IN HERE: a carbon-neutral dance party’ (working title) will explore Camden’s role in the global climate and ecological crisis.
-This is a co-creation led by interviews between young climate activists in Camden and those at the ‘frontline of the crisis’ across the globe.
-Pigfoot will create a ‘carbon-neutral dance party’, a hopeful and multidisciplinary piece of ‘protest theatre’ powered by the energy generated by the performers’ collective bodies.
+‘HOT IN HERE: a carbon-neutral dance party’ will explore Camden’s role in the global climate and ecological crisis.
+This is a co-creation led by interviews between young people in Camden, and climate advocates from across the globe.
+Pigfoot will create a carbon-neutral dance party, a hopeful and multidisciplinary piece of protest theatre powered by the energy generated by the performers’ collective bodies.

 Pigfoot are a multi-award winning, carbon-neutral theatre company dedicated to making collaborative theatre with and for those grappling with the climate and ecological crisis, led by Bea Udale-Smith and Hetty Hodgson.
 Recent work includes How To Save A Rock, a bike-powered climate comedy for families, about how to still have hope.